pkalivas/radiate/docs/source/events.md

 ## Overview

-The event system in Radiate is built around the concept of event handlers or subscribers that can be attached to the `GeneticEngine`.
+The event system in `radiate` is built around the concept of event handlers or subscribers that can be attached to the `GeneticEngine`.
 These subscribers receive events at key points during the evolution process, allowing you to monitor and react to changes in the environment in real-time.
 The event system is designed to be flexible and extensible, allowing you to create custom event handlers that can perform various actions based on the evolution state.

-The `GeneticEngine` trys it's best to off-load almost the entire compute workload of the subscribers (handlers) to the user - be aware of this when implementing your handlers.
+The `GeneticEngine` offloads nearly all of a subscriber's compute cost onto the handler itself — so be mindful of this when implementing your handlers; expensive work here _can_ slow the whole run.

 !!! note "Threading Behavior"

-    Currently, the rust implementation is multi-threaded (if multi-threaded executors are used), meaning if you have multiple subscribers, there is no guarantee of the order in which they will be called.
-For python, regardless of if you are using a free-threaded interpreter (3.13t/3.14t, ect) or not, the events will be dispatched on a single thread in the order they were added.
+    Currently, the rust implementation is multi-threaded (if multi-threaded [executors](executors.md) are used), meaning if you have multiple subscribers, there is no guarantee of the order in which they will be called.
+For python, regardless of if you are using a free-threaded interpreter (3.13t/3.14t, etc) or not, the events will be dispatched on a single thread in the order they were added.

 ---
 ## Event Types